 Customers will expect to be able to reach their providers through multiple channels and are unlikely to use traditional methods such as contact forms, email and phone in the future.

-If information is available in a format that’s easy to access and easily understood, it will relieve pressure on contact centre staff.
+If information is available in a format that’s easy to access and easily understood, it will relieve pressure on the contact centre staff.

 Modern contact centre technology

-Do you take a multi-channel approach to running your contact centre – supported by efficient back office processes?
+Do you take a multi-channel approach to running your contact centre – supported by efficient back-office processes?

-You can lighten the load on contact centres by introducing chat bots, automated call lines and speech analytics (through natural language tools) to answer some of the more basic questions, such as how to replace a lost top up card.
+You can lighten the load on contact centres by introducing chatbots, automated call lines and speech analytics (through natural language tools) to answer some of the more basic questions, such as how to replace a lost top-up card.
 But there is more to it than this.

-You need to take a look at the entire complaints handling process.
+You need to take a look at the entire complaints handling the process.
 Once you have delved into the internal processes, looked at them from the point of view of the customer, then you can start developing a streamlined complaints process from the moment the customer makes contact.

-An enhanced customer experience is a key differentiator between suppliers which may be quite similar in terms of price.
+Enhanced customer experience is a key differentiator between suppliers which may be quite similar in terms of price.
 Using automation to reduce call waiting and handling times is more viable than ever.

 Windows 10 upgrade